Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Related Works

 \section{Related Works}

 Tool-based agents expand the capabilities of traditional LLMs by connecting to external sources such as API functions, search engines, data centers, etc., to complete multi-step queries.
 Multiple benchmarks have been proposed with various sets of API functions with documentation \citep{guo2024stabletoolbench, liu2024apigen, huang-etal-2025-crmarena, stylesworkbench, yao2024tau, xu2024theagentcompanybenchmarkingllmagents, arcadinho2024automated}.
 While generating documentation has been studied before the advent of LLMs \cite{wang2023gdoc, nybom2018systematic}, there is little work on generating documentation for downstream agent task planning.
 For documentation-free agents, ToolAlpaca by \citet{tang2023toolalpaca} generated documentation via an LLM given a brief description of the function from OpenAPI.
 APIDocBooster \cite{yang2023apidocbooster} used GPT-4 to produce and update documentation based on search results from StackOverflow.
 Concurrent to this work, \citet{fang2025synworldvirtualscenariosynthesis} also used experiences of the agent to update the documentation.
 However, they still relied on initial documentation.
-Our work is the first to study how we can generate \textit{and} update an agent's understanding of functionality with expert demonstrations and experience.
+Toolformer by \citet{schick2023toolformer} finetuned their agent on API calls.
+Our work is the first to study how we can generate \textit{and} update an agent's understanding of functionality with expert demonstrations and experience with a frozen LLM.
 We are also the first to use demonstrations directly into the LLM-based agent for functionality understanding.
+Our formalization is similar to Reinforcement Learning with parameterized action spaces \citep{masson2016reinforcement, zhang2024model} where the agent must choose an action from a discrete set (in our case, choose an $f \in \mathcal F$), and then must choose parameters specific to the selected action, i.e. $p \in \text{dom}(P(f))$.
+However, to our knowledge, previous literature assumes a single, continuous parameter per action.
+Our work relaxes this assumption as an API function can allow for multiple parameters, continuous or discrete.